-Sophie was struggling to get into her usual sleeping habits, resorting to bingeing on her cappuccinos with 2 sugars to stay remotely aware and wandering around the campus like a zombie without a drive.
+Sophie was struggling to get back into her usual sleeping habits, resorting to bingeing on cappuccinos with 2 sugars to stay remotely awake and being completely dazed around campus.

-Yes, being sleep deprived is like chugging a couple of beers every morning and then going straight to work.
+Basically, being sleep deprived is like downing a couple of beers every morning and then going straight to uni or work.

 And if the majority of us know not to drink and drive, why are we sleep-deprived and driving?
 Why are we sleep-deprived while doing anything?

 Still, so many people neglect their sleep- heck, even I do sometimes.
 Whether it’s to finish watching a Netflix original or cramming in those last few pages of exam lecture notes, we are all guilty of doing this to ourselves.
 It’s no secret.

 Some of us even pull the odd all-nighter from time to time.
 You can probably predict the consequences of this are just more exaggerated versions of the day-to-day effects of insufficient sleep, right?

 However, pulling all-nighters over even a few days is more torturous than you realise.

 Sleep deprivation can be used in the most unexpected of places.
 Credit: Thomas Hawk via flickr

 Sleep deprivation is actually used as a tortuous interrogation technique.
 Because losing sleep leaves you mentally drained, it makes it harder for prisoners to lie or even identify what reality is.
 Interrogators exploit this, usually questioning suspects when they’re absolutely exhausted and desperate for any sort of wink-eye.